reddyyateesh/translatify/README.md

 # Translator

 This is an open-source translator repository for seamless text translation between multiple languages.
-It is built with [insert technology/framework here].

 ## Features